 - Referral program for past clients.
 Make sure to leave this information with all your past clients and have it displayed on your marketing materials if there is enough space.
 Gift cards and gift certificates are the most common rewards.
 This is a very powerful strategy used by thousands and thousands of businesses from Amazon.com to many successful real estate agents and brokers.

-LinkedIn Marketing Tips
+LinkedIn Marketing Ideas and Tips

 - When creating your profile use your real name.
 LinkedIn frowns on anything other than your official name.